Skip to content

 What is a jail?

 Jails are a native FreeBSD feature.
-They're fast to create, cheap to run, and easy to destroy and recreate from scratch.
-FreeBSD jails are one of the most proven isolation technologies in computing — and jrun makes them accessible from macOS, Linux, and FreeBSD itself.
+They are fast to create, cheap to run, and easy to destroy and recreate from scratch.
+FreeBSD jails are one of the most proven isolation technologies in computing, and Jailrun makes them accessible from macOS, Linux, and FreeBSD itself.

 graph TB